LoganTHarvell/LoganTHarvell.github.io/_posts/2020-07-08-rendering-abstraction-dev-diary-6.md

 ## Struggling with the Design

-Very early on, I had a `RenderingManager` class that had a DirectX implementation in a source file surrounded by an `ifdef` when a pre-processor definition was set appropriately.
+Very early on, I had a `RenderingManager` class that had a DirectX implementation in a source file surrounded by a `#ifdef` when a pre-processor definition was set appropriately.
 This was just a quick and dirty solution to get the solar system demo up and running.

 This meant I was required to have a `RenderingManager` definition to compile, and I could not change the rendering implementation without completely recompiling.
 So this past week I really struggled with finding the right design for the rendering abstraction layer, and I kept a couple guidelines in mind, directly antithetical to that first pass: